gpr-indevelopment/spring-cloud-rabbitmq-demo/README.md

 1. Get started with Spring Boot and RabbitMQ integration.
 2. Publish and consume a string message from a Spring Boot app.
 3. Publish and consume a JSON message from a Spring Boot app.
 On this demo a serialized Person class was used.
+4. Make a synchronous RPC to a server through the message broker and wait for the response.

 # Running the demo